ExtensiveAutomation/extensiveautomation-en.readthedocs.io/docs/features/examples.rst

 ﻿Advanced examples
 ===================

-Adaptateur SSH
+SSH adapter
 --------------

-L'adaptateur ``SSH`` permet de se connecter sur des serveurs distants en utilisant le protocole SSH.
+The `` SSH`` adapter allows you to connect to remote servers using the SSH protocol.

-La configuration de l'adaptateur consiste à indiquer à minima:
+The configuration of the adapter consists of indicating at least:
- - l'adresse ip du serveur distant
+  - the ip address of the remote server
- - le port du serveur distant (par défaut 22)
+  - the remote server port (default 22)
- - le compte utilisateur
+  - the user account

-L'adaptateur supporte les fonctionnalités suivantes:
+The adapter supports the following features:
- - authentification par nom d'utilisateur et mot de passe
+  - authentication by username and password
- - authentification par échange de clé
+  - key exchange authentication

-Exemple de configuration de l'adaptateur dans la section ``prepare`` du test.
+Example of configuring the adapter in the `` prepared`` section of the test.

 .. code-block:: python